CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/02-CREATE-HOSTPOOL.md

    >**Note:** Load Balancing Algorithm is of two types: *Breadth-first* and *Depth-first*.
-   > - **Breadth-first** load balancing distributes new user sessions across all available session hosts in the host pool.
+   > - **Breadth-first** load balancing allows you to evenly distribute user sessions across the session hosts in a host pool.
-   > - **Depth-first** load balancing distributes new user sessions to an available session host with the highest number of connections but has not reached its maximum session limit threshold.
+   > - **Depth-first** load balancing allows you to saturate a session host with user sessions in a host pool.

    - Then click on **Next:Virtual Machines**.